-The Federal Reserve has raised rates seven times in the past three years and has indicated it will increase rates again this year and in 2019 as part of its dot plot.
+The Federal Reserve has raised rates eight times in the past three years and has indicated it will increase rates again this year and in 2019 as part of its dot plot.
 The Fed has been open with its intentions and plans to hike interest rates on a slow and measured pace, according to Andrew Barnette, East West Bank's first vice president, interest rate contracts.
 Depending on the inflation rate and various other economic factors such as GDP growth, employment data and geopolitical concerns, the Fed could choose to continue raising rates or pause their hikes.

 “The central bankers’ current plan is to hike interest rates by a total of three to four times in 2018 and two to three times in 2019,” says Barnette.